briansimiyuj/doctor-appointment-app/README.md

   1. Create a Footer component and mount it on Script component after the routes

     a.
 Create left side of the footer which will have a logo and a paragraph
+    b.
+Create footer menu which will have a list of links